jordanbell2357/how-to/hdfs.md

+# Single cluster Hadoop and Spark on Ubuntu using Canada Census 2021 data

+This tutorial works for Ubuntu 22.04 LTS both as VM (tested using VirtualBox) and using WSL2.

-# Install and configure dependencies
+## Install and configure dependencies

 https://learning.oreilly.com/library/view/apache-hadoop-3/9781788999830/05acc385-65dc-4355-8980-37b2c8933bb3.xhtml